Jun

 “How can we live without a microwave?”

-Well, we’ve been without a microwave for two months now and we’ve learned a few things:
+Well, we’ve been without a microwave for two months now and we’ve learned a few things.
+(Update: We have been without a microwave for several years and we are doing very well.)

 You don’t always “need” what you think you need.

-As it turns out, there are other ways to cook food. ;) When we have nachos for lunch, now I place them on a cookie sheet and cook them in the oven.
+As it turns out, there are other ways to cook food. 😉 When we have nachos for lunch I place them on a cookie sheet and broil them in the oven for two minutes.
 It actually takes less time than it did for each of us to individually microwave our plates and the cheese tastes better too!

 We make our popcorn in an air popper (purchased for $3.00 at a yard sale) and add our own seasonings.
-It actually takes a shorter time to make more popcorn and we avoid consuming the chemicals in the microwave bags.
+It actually takes less time to make more popcorn and we avoid consuming the chemicals in the microwave bags.

-I cook frozen vegetables in a stainless steel colander set inside a cooking pot with an inch of water.
+Rather than steaming my frozen veggies in the microwave I cook them in a stainless steel colander set inside a large pot with an inch of water.
 Steaming the vegetables makes them taste better and they retain more nutrients.

 A little planning can save a lot of money.

-Going without a microwave forces me to think ahead and put the meat for the next night’s dinner in the refrigerator to thaw over night.
-This planning ahead results in dinner actually getting cooked, rather than us buying “emergency” fast food because I didn’t have anything ready to eat.
-Eating at home saves a lot of money.
+Going without a microwave forces me to think ahead and put the meat for the next night’s dinner in the refrigerator to thaw overnight.
+This planning ahead results in dinner actually getting cooked rather than us buying “emergency” fast food because I didn’t have anything ready to eat.
+Eating at home saves hundreds of dollars each month.

 Life doesn’t have to be lived at the speed of light.

-After the first few weeks of adjustment, we now enjoy our slower pace of life.
-We eat together more often because no one wants to reheat his food in the oven.
-We have learned to be more patient because we can’t just pop something in and push the 1 minute button, and I happen to think that’s a good thing.
+After the first few weeks of adjustment we now enjoy our slightly slower pace of life.
+We eat together more often because no one wants to take the time to reheat food in the oven.
+We have learned to be more patient because we can’t just pop something in and push the 1 minute button — and I happen to think that’s a good thing.

 Our culture demands everything NOW.
-If we have to wait 30 seconds for a video download, we feel frustrated.
-We no longer have time for a phone conversation, so we send a text.
+If we have to wait 30 seconds for a video download we feel frustrated.
+We no longer have time for a phone conversation so we send a text.
 We want our food ready in five minutes or less, and the drive thru attendant better not make us pull over and wait.
+Speed is convenient but is it necessarily better?
 What if we slowed down and took the time to enjoy some things in life?

 So how does this apply to saving money?

 Am I telling you to get rid of your microwave?
-No, but I am suggesting that if you have financial problems, or you simply want to save more money, you should take a look at the areas in your life where you have “microwave mentality”.
+No, but I am suggesting that if you have financial problems or you simply want to save more money you might want to take a look at the areas in your life where you have “microwave mentality”.
 What are the things in your life that you think you must have and you must have now: a second car, a bigger house, cable television, a weekly shopping trip, dinner out on Friday, drinking coffee daily?

 Try a little experiment of your own and see if you can manage without one or two of these things in order to achieve a more important financial goal.
 Keep an open mind and you may discover that your “needs” are really “wants” after all.
 If your “wants” are keeping you from fulfilling what is really important in life, it may be time to re-evaluate.